nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 4a.
-TutorAid detects a wrongly formatted command to edit the pricing of a class (e.g. missing fields in the component, typos in the command)
+TutorAid detects an error in the command to edit the pricing of a class.

     * 4a1.
-TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
+TutorAid displays an error message and requests the tutor to re-enter the command.

     * 4a2.
-Tutor re-enters the command with a revised format.
+Tutor re-enters the command.

       Steps 4a1-4a2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-* 4b.
-TutorAid detects an invalid class index number (e.g. a negative index number, a non-integer index number, a non-existent index number)

-    * 4b1.
-TutorAid displays an error message highlighting the invalid class index number and requests the tutor to re-enter the command.

-    * 4b2.
-Tutor re-enters the command with another class index number.

-      Steps 4b1-4b2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-* 4c.
-TutorAid detects an invalid price (e.g. price not stated to 2 decimal places, negative price)

-    * 4c1.
-TutorAid displays an error message highlighting the invalid price and requests the tutor to re-enter the command.

-    * 4c2.
-Tutor re-enters the command with another price.

-      Steps 4c1-4c2 are repeated until the command entered is correct.

       Use case resumes from step 5.